UGLW: Unofficial Guide to Legoland Windsor

 Can't use the screen above?
 Try the alternative video link.

-The look of this ride could be improved - we particularly dislike the metal railings surrounding it.
+The look of this ride could be improved - we particularly disliked the grey metal railings surrounding it (see below photo), although these were later painted red.
 Having said that, Fire Academy is another example of a Legoland ride which is different from the more normal theme park attractions.
 It is fun working as a team trying to beat the other three engines!

 - UGLW Top Tips